 APPENDIX B: THEORETICAL ANALYSIS AND SIMULATED CD SPECTRA OF THE BILAYER CHIRAL METASURFACE WITHOUT LC

-Figure 9.For pure bilayer chiral metasurfaces without LC: (a) theoretical Co-CD spectrum when
+Figure 9.For pure bilayer chiral metasurfaces without LC: (a) theoretical Co-CD spectrum when , 40°, and 90°, (b) simulated CD spectra with respect to .

 All numerical simulations were conducted using the finite-difference time-domain method.
 The periodic boundary is applied in the and directions, and the boundaries in the direction are set as perfectly matched layers.
 The period in the and directions is 100 μm, and the propagation distance of light in the direction is set to 4 mm.
 The glass permittivity is set to 4.
 In the simulation, the material setting of the metasurface is set as a Drude model (gold) with plasmon frequency and damping constant .
-The simulation employed high-accuracy mesh settings and the minimum mesh step in this simulation model is set to and , which is much smaller than the wavelength of THz wave and the size of the structure.
+The simulation employed high-accuracy mesh settings and the minimum mesh step in this simulation model is set to μ and μ, which is much smaller than the wavelength of THz wave and the size of the structure.
 The extraordinary and ordinary refractive indices ( and ) of the LCs in the simulation are set to 1.9 and 1.6, respectively.
 Further, we obtained the LCP and the RCP wave source by superimposing two orthogonal LP wave sources with a phase difference of .

 APPENDIX D: EXPERIMENTAL SYSTEM AND DATA PROCESSING